Canterbury chicken farm fined $240,000 after mum-of-7 Kamila Mun killed by forklift

 After a hearing at Christchurch District Court last week, Judge Paul Kellar has now ordered Alderson Poultry Transport Ltd to pay $240,000 after it admitted failing to ensure the safety of an employee at work.

-Aldersons continues to support the Mun family, the court heard, and while it has already made voluntary compensation payments, it will have to make further ongoing reparations.
+Alderson continues to support the Mun family, the court heard, and while it has already made voluntary compensation payments, it will have to make further ongoing reparations.

 Judge Kellar said the Mun family has suffered "very significant emotional harm" because of the death.